Curriculum Vitae

 May 14th: Published The Origin of Time

-Completed and published a greatly expanded version of the ResidentSynthHost and ResidentSynth.
-The host can now record and play back MIDI input sequences.
+August: Completed and published a greatly expanded version of the ResidentSynthHost web application.
+This can now record and play back MIDI input sequences.
 The synth provides configurable mixtures, tunings, ornaments, settings presets and other functions.